 Every car is given a maximum weight it can legally tow.
 It’s a complex calculation that varies according to numerous factors but it cannot be broken without breaking the law and invalidating your insurance.

 The towing capacity will be given in your car’s handbook but if you are still confused, a quick telephone call to your nearest main dealer should give you the answer very quickly.
-Regardless of this figure, the trailer or caravan that is being towed shouldn’t weight more than 85% of the towing vehicle’s weight.
+Regardless of this figure, the trailer or caravan that is being towed shouldn’t weigh more than 85% of the towing vehicle’s weight.

 Two other figures must be adhered to: the MAM, which is the weight of the fully laden car (including passengers and luggage) and the nose weight of the caravan or trailer; and the GTW, which is the weight of the fully laden car and caravan or trailer combined.

-Six obscure laws you probably don't know.
+Six obscure laws you probably don't know

 Check your nose weight